Economy > Trade Stats: compare key data on Catholic countries & Non-religious countries

 - With US > US imports of other industrial machinery: US imports of other industrial machinery, USD Thousands, 2004

-- With US > US > Exports of musical instruments: US exports of musical instruments, USD Thousands, 2004
+- With US > US imports of computers: US imports of computers, USD Thousands, 2004

 - With US > US > Exports of furniture > Household goods > Etc: US exports of furniture, household goods, etc., USD Thousands, 2004